Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 ## Aspects of the Solution

-* To achieve high scalability, I recommend
+* To achieve high scalability

   * Partitioning the data in S3 based on the data and time of ingestion.
 This will help optimize queries and reduce the cost of scanning the entire dataset.
   * Using AWS EC2 instances to host the Glue jobs and DMS instances.
 EC2 instances can be easily scaled up or down based on the workload demands of the jobs.
   * Using AWS ECS to run the Glue jobs in containerized environments.
 This allows us to easily scale the jobs horizontally to handle larger data sets and processing loads.
   * Using AWS S3's built-in capabilities, such as enabling automatic multi-part uploads, increasing the number of storage buckets, or optimizing the storage configuration to scale the data lake horizontally.

-* To achieve high reliability, I recommend
+* To achieve high reliability

   * Designing the system with fault tolerance in mind.
 This means designing the pipeline to handle failure gracefully and automatically retrying failed operations.
 For example, using `AWS Glue Bookmarks` to keep track of the progress of a Glue ETL job.
   * Considering backup and disaster recovery solutions for the data lake and data warehouse to ensure data availability and continuity in case of any issues.
   * Considering monitoring and alerting using AWS CloudWatch to monitor the health of the Glue jobs and DMS instances, as well as the data lake and dataengineering-db.
 This allows us to proactively address any issues before they impact the end users.
-  * Using AWS Elastic Load Balancers to distribute traffic across multiple instances of our Glue jobs and DMS instances, This ensures that if one instance fails, traffic can be automatically routed to a healthy instance without any service interruption.
+  * Using AWS Elastic Load Balancers to distribute traffic across multiple instances of our Glue jobs and DMS instances.
+This ensures that if one instance fails, traffic can be automatically routed to a healthy instance without any service interruption.

 * To achieve high maintainability, I recommend

   * Using a serverless architecture that reduces the need for manual intervention and maintenance.
   * Using Infrastructure as Code (IaC) to manage the AWS resources in a repeatable and consistent way.
 (AWS CloudFormation or Terraform)
-  * Considering AWS CodePipline to automate the building, testing, and deployment of our Glue jobs and DMS instances.
-This ensures that the deployment process is consisitent, repeatable, and reliable.
+  * Considering AWS Code Pipline to automate the building, testing, and deployment of our Glue jobs and DMS instances.
+This ensures that the deployment process is consistent, repeatable, and reliable.
-  * Considering logging and tracing by AWS CloudTrail and AWS X-Ray to track and analyze te execution of our Glue jobs and DMS instances.
+  * Considering logging and tracing by AWS CloudTrail and AWS X-Ray to track and analyze the execution of our Glue jobs and DMS instances.
 This allows us to easily debug issues and optimize the performance of our data processing pipelines.

-* Cost is a critical factor in any cloud-based solution, and I recommend designing the pipline to optimize cost.
+* Cost is a critical factor in any cloud-based solution, and we should properly design the pipeline to optimize cost.
 To optimize the cost of a pipeline, there are several best practices that can be followed:

   * Use cost-effective services: AWS offers a variety of services that are priced differently based on their features and usage.
 For example, choosing a more cost-effective data storage service, such as Amazon S3, instead of a more expensive database service can help to reduce costs.
 AWS Reserved Instances for the EC2 instances and Redshift cluster, S3 Glacier Deep Archive for infrequently accessed data, S3 intelligent-Tiering for data that has changing access patterns.